tbates/tbates.github.io/_posts/2000-11-22-base-OpenMx.markdown

 Alternatively use the built in graphing function, `omxGraphviz`.
 This adds color, and uses circles to draw residuals (I use lines in `plot`), but doesn't show path values, doesn't allow customizing what gets drawn.

-PS: the reason i don't use circles for variances is they are not (currently) imported nicely in Omnigraffle :-(.

 ```r
 	omxGraphviz(m1) # doesn't show path values.